shanroy1999/shanroy1999/README.md

 <h1>Hi 👋, I'm Shantanu Roy</h1>
 <h3>I am currently working as an Analyst(Consulting) at Deloitte USI(Offices of US), India.
-I aspire to be an entrepreneur and am passionate to build and design products for the betterment of the society.
+I try to add as much value as possible to the society and contribute for the betterment of the world as a whole.
 I want to contribute and give back to the society as much as possible and help make the world a better place.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=shanroy1999" alt="shanroy1999" /> </p>